-115.287 Data collection Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making a determination of compliance: Documentation reviewed: Pre-Audit Questionnaire a. b.
-Policy and Procedures Manual Policy # 12-028 Subject: Data Management 115.287 (a)(b)(c)(d).
-The agency indicated in their response to the PAQ that the agency: The agency collects accurate, uniform data for every allegation of sexual (a) abuse at facilities under its direct control using a standardized instrument and set of definitions. (b) The agency aggregates the incident-based sexual abuse data at least annually. (c) The standardized instrument includes, at a minimum, the data necessary to answer all questions from the most recent version of the Survey of Sexual Violence (SSV) conducted by the Department of Justice.
-The agency maintains, reviews, and collects data as needed from all (d) available incident-based documents, including reports, investigation files, and sexual abuse incident reviews.
+115.287 Data collection

+The following evidence was analyzed in making a determination of compliance:

+- a.
+Pre-Audit Questionnaire - b.
+Policy and Procedures Manual Policy # 12-028 Subject: Data Management

+115.287 (a)(b)(c)(d).
+The agency indicated in their response to the PAQ that the agency:

+- (a) The agency collects accurate, uniform data for every allegation of sexual abuse at facilities under its direct control using a standardized instrument and set of definitions. - (b) The agency aggregates the incident-based sexual abuse data at least annually. - (c) The standardized instrument includes, at a minimum, the data necessary to answer all questions from the most recent version of the Survey of Sexual Violence (SSV) conducted by the Department of Justice. - (d) The agency maintains, reviews, and collects data as needed from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews.

 Policy and Procedures Manual Policy # 12-028 Subject: Data Management states that Firetree, Ltd. shall collect accurate, uniform data for every allegation of sexual abuse at facilities under its direct control using a standardized instrument and set of definitions.
-The incident-based data collected shall include, at a minimum, the data necessary to answer all of the guestions from the most recent version of the Survey of Sexual Violence conducted by the Department of Justice.
+The incident-based data collected shall include, at a minimum, the data necessary to answer all of the questions from the most recent version of the Survey of Sexual Violence conducted by the Department of Justice.
 All data information shall be maintained, reviewed, and collected as needed from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews.